BFM 89.9

 Other stories we covered:

-• Najib still vying for house arrest: The Federal Court dismissed the Attorney-General’s final appeal to block convicted former prime minister, Datuk Seri Najib Razak’s judicial review application today.
+• Najib still vying for house arrest: The Federal Court has dismissed the Attorney-General’s final appeal to block convicted former prime minister, Datuk Seri Najib Razak’s judicial review application.
 The judicial review, if approved, will allow him to serve his sentence under house arrest.
 We talk to lawyer Dato Vignesh Kumar about what comes next and the legal hoops Najib’s team may have to leap through to achieve this.

 • The housing market for low-income Indians: A dispute regarding this issue took place yesterday at the Dewan Rakyat between Jelutong MP RSN Rayer and opposition chief whip Datuk Seri Takiyuddin Hassan.
 With concerns that the government only has a plan for developing Chinese and not Indian communities, we speak to AG Sasidaran, Real Estate Negotiator at IQI Global to learn more about the difficulties faced by lower-incomed Indians when buying property.